ctp-eos/ctp-is-disclosure/README.md

 - 🔭 Educational outreach and community awareness initiatives
 - 🚀 Research into the **C-domain**, higher consciousness, and extraterrestrial-grade intelligence

 **CTP is Disclosure** is humanity's next evolutionary step: a conscious, science-driven awakening to our true multidimensional reality. **UFO/UAP** CTP Gravitic Propulsion Systems are also based on the advanced CTPSci Sciences.
-CTP Energy is PREREQUISITE/required to control/modulate Gravity *(as a propulsor)* to achieve **CTP Gravitic Propulsion**.
+CTP Energy is PREREQUISITE/required to control/modulate Gravity *(as a propulsor)* to achieve **CTP Gravitic Propulsion**. **UFOs/UAPs** are based on THIS science.